Thank you for investing your time in contributing to the LLZK project!

 Before getting involved, read our Code of Conduct to keep our community approachable and respectable.

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+In this guide you will get an overview of our overarching philosophy, as well as the contribution workflow; from opening an issue, creating a PR, reviewing, and merging the PR.

 Getting started